sparklyr/sparklyr/README.md

 -   Connect to [Spark](http://spark.apache.org/) from R. The sparklyr package provides a <br/> complete [dplyr](https://github.com/hadley/dplyr) backend.
 -   Filter and aggregate Spark datasets then bring them into R for analysis and visualization.
--   Leverage Spark's [MLlib](http://spark.apache.org/docs/latest/mllib-guide.html) (machine learning library) for distributed machine learning from R.
+-   Use Spark's distributed [machine learning](http://spark.apache.org/docs/latest/mllib-guide.html) library from R.
 -   Create [extensions](http://spark.rstudio.com/extensions.html) that call the full Spark API and provide <br/> interfaces to Spark packages.

 Installation